 For more information, contact the Social Services Prevention Supervisor at (828) 695-6908.

-Post Care Services, in partnership with The Duke Endowment, QIC-AG, and Child Trends, provides an array of voluntary services to children ages 0-18 and their families when they leave foster care for a permanent placement (reunification or adoption).
+Success Coach service provides an array of voluntary services to children ages 0-18 and their families when they leave foster care for a permanent placement (reunification or adoption).
 In order to reach their development potential and to prepare adequately for adulthood, children and their caregivers require significant quality interventions and support while the children transition from foster care to post care.